linkux-it/vimgalaxy/README.md

 [PreserveNoEOL] | Preserve missing EOL at the end of text files.
 [vim-tmux-navigator] | Seamless navigation between tmux panes and vim splits [hardmode] | The philosophy Hard Mode
+[dispatch] | Leverage the power of Vim's compiler plugins without being bound by synchronicity.
+[dispatch-neovim] | Add support for neovim's terminal emulator and job control to [dispatch].
+[projectionist] | Projectionist provides granular project configuration using "projections".
+[vim-test] | A Vim wrapper for running tests on different granularities.
+[vim-grepper] | Use your favorite grep tool to start an asynchronous search.

 ##### UI